-This tutorial covers essay topics-figuring out which essay topics are too broad, which are too narrow, and which ones are just right.
-Discussion includes:
+In this lesson, you will learn how to figure out which essay topics are too broad, which are too narrow, and which are just right for the scope of an assignment.
+Specifically, this lesson will cover:

 - 1. Defining Topic Scope

 - 1a.
 Overly Broad Topics

 - 1b.
 Overly Narrow Topics

 - 2. Determining a Topic from a Prompt